XanaduAI/blackbird/doc/syntax.rst

 ~~~~~~~~~

 Similar to Python, for-loops can be declared using the ``for ... in ...`` syntax, followed by lines
 of indented statements.
-Notice that there is no ``:`` at the end of the for-statement.
+Notice that there is no colon (``:``) at the end of the for-statement.
 The for-loop
 variable type must be declared followed by either a list of values, of the specified type, or a
 range using the syntax ``from:to:step``.